pedreirajr/tripdistmodels/README.md

 Current scope:

-- **Growth factoring with Iterative Proportional Fitting (Furness)** to update a base OD to future productions and attractions.
+- **Furness growth factor models (Iterative Proportional Fitting - IPF)** to update a base OD to future productions and attractions.
 - **Synthetic, doubly constrained gravity models** calibrated to match the **trip length frequency distribution (TLFD)** of a base OD matrix.